Raku/doc/EXAMPLES.md

 ## Testing Examples

-The file `xt/examples-compilation.t` will test code.
+The file `xt/examples-compilation.t` will test the code from all the examples.
 This file is run as part of `make xtest`.
-Each sample

 Note that method signatures are also compiled.
 They have an implied block added to insure valid compilation.